simpleanalytics/netlify-extension/partner-extension-docs.md

 ## Extension description

-[Simple Analytics](https://www.simpleanalytics.com/) is a privacy-friendly and simple alternative to Google Analytics.
+[Simple Analytics](https://www.simpleanalytics.com/) is a European privacy-friendly and simple alternative to Google Analytics.
 No cookies.
 No trackers.
 No consent required from your visitors.
 Just straightforward analytics.

 ## Extension logo: a high-resolution bitmap image, non-transparent PNG, minimum 320px